strangebuzz/cache-watcher/README.txt

 ————————————————————————————————————————————————————————————————————————————————

 * Make a loop for config glob patterns as they are the same
-* Renommer cc en sfcw car cc est le compileur c, c++ !
-Donc ça ne va pas passer !! lol

 -- V0.2

-* Allow to use custom parameters based on the .cc.yml file
+* Allow to use custom parameters based on the .sfcw.yml file
 * Add some tests

 @Nice to have
 ————————————————————————————————————————————————————————————————————————————————

-* Introduce a verbose mode
-* Handle the case where a Symfony command returns an error
 * Create an option to display the watched file (+ bonus: display as a tree)
-* Prevent the user from running cc for the same project more than one-time
-* Generate a pid file in case to be able to manually stop the process if something goes wrong.
 * Allow to have an additional whitelist of custom files to watch
+* Handle the case where a Symfony command returns an error
+* Generate a pid file to be able to manually stop the process if something goes wrong.
+* Prevent the user from running sfcw for the same project more than one-time

 @Refactoring